 About RE:CODE London

-Our events are open to primary schools registered with the Mayor’s London Curriculum.
-This is our free programme that brings the national curriculum to life through hands-on learning experiences.
-The full London Curriculum offer is for all key stage 2 and 3 students in London.
+Events are open to primary schools registered with the Mayor’s London Curriculum.
+This is our award-winning programme that offers free teaching resources at key stage 2 and 3 that help bring the national curriculum to life.

-Browse our photo gallery on Flickr to see images from earlier events.
+Browse our photo gallery on Flickr to see images from past events.